top of page

 Strawberry field with bowl of strawberries

-At my house berries rarely make it into recipes, as we eat berries most mornings.
-But, if you pick a lot, strawberries present a storing challenge as they are quite perishable and moisture sensitive.
+At my house, berries rarely make it into recipes because we eat them most mornings.
+But if you pick a lot, strawberries can be tricky to store.
+They are delicate, moisture-sensitive, and quick to spoil.

-• This recipe works for freezing any other berries, too!
-No need to cut raspberries or blueberries in half before freezing.
+This method works for freezing other berries, too!
+Raspberries and blueberries do not need to be cut in half before freezing.
+This will extend their shelf life for up to 6 months for best flavor.

 • Silicone Bags